CMPS2200-Fall2021/recitation-01-aidanhussain/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

-**TODO: your answer goes here**
+		For linear search and binary search, the worst case input is if the value of array is not in the array.
+It would have to search the entire array before returning -1.
+If the key is in the array, the worst case for linear search is if the key is at the very end of the array.
+The worst case for binary search would be if the key is in the middle of one of the two sides of the list.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?
+		For linear search, the best case is if the key is the first element of the array.
+For binary search, it is if the key is the midpoint.

 **TODO: your answer goes here**

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
-Note that this is an example of a "higher order" function, since one of its parameters is another function.
+Note that this is an example of a "higher order" function, since one

 - [ ] 7.
 Complete the `compare_search` function to compare the running times of linear search and binary search.
 Confirm the implementation by running `pytest main.py::test_compare_search`, which contains some simple checks.

 - [ ] 8.
 Call `print_results(compare_search())` and paste the results here: